How to Play All Day in the Snow Without Freezing Your Ass Off

 Talk to doc

-Some girls just run colder than others.
-But if you’re really struggling, it might be worth talking to your doctor.
+Some girls (and guys) just run colder than others.
+But if you’re really struggling to stay warm in snow, it might be worth talking to your doctor.

 Certain medications can make you more of a freeze baby.
 Also, some people have a condition called Raynaud’s disease that makes them super cold sensitive.
-(It doesn’t mean you can’t play in the snow.
+(It doesn’t mean you can’t stay warm in snow.
 But you might have to be more careful than your friends.)

 Finally, smoking cigarettes can also make you colder faster, because it constricts your blood vessels.
 So here’s a great excuse to get the help you need to quit.
 You’ll enjoy the outdoors so much more.